D04: The Role of a Lietime

 BARGIE: Let's go.

 DERF: Okay.
-Let's see.
-Where are you from?
+Let's see, um… Where are you from?

-BARGIE: Space. [pauses, and then panics] Ohiostan.
+BARGIE: Space. [pauses, and then panics] Uh, uhh, Ohiostan.

 BARGIE: Okay.

-DERF: Where are you from? [the sounds of Bargie struggling to produce a lie] What?
-It's good.
-There's steam coming out of your vents.
+DERF: What?
+It's good, there's steam coming out of your vents.
 That's good.
 That's good.
-It means there's a lie cooking.
+It means there's a lie cookin’.

 BARGIE: Kitchen.